Jordan094/Black-Cats-Bulletin/README.md

 The websites footer uses fontawesome icons for external links to social media pages and also quick email and phone contact buttons.
 This is to make the footer easy to understand and have a simple clean layout.

+## Widgets

+As the website contains a lot of information that changes multiple times throughout the week.
+To keep it as up to date as possible I have chosen to use embedded widgets on my page.
+The website [Fctables](https://www.fctables.com/widgets/) offers a wide variety of football related widgets to chose from.
+I chosen to use the Next Match widget - which is live and also shows the score live during a game and the league table widget, the league table widget also updates live with all of the games being played and you are able to customise the widget to your liking by using either the designer provided or by editing the HTML code given.

 # Structure

 ## Website Layout